bobfoster1299/deploy-web-server-in-azure/README.md

 ## Create a packer template

-Before running packer, create a resource group to contain your packer image:
+Before running packer, create a resource group to contain all the resources:
 ```
 az group create -n rob-rg -l uksouth
 ```